The US could see shortages and higher retail prices if a dockworkers strike drags on

 If a strike were deemed a danger to U.S. economic health, President Joe Biden could, under the 1947 Taft-Hartley Act, seek a court order for an 80-day cooling-off period.
 This would suspend the strike.

-But Biden, during an exchange with reporters on Sunday, said “no” when asked if he planned to intervene to plan a potential work stoppage impacting East Coast ports.
+But during an exchange with reporters on Sunday, Biden said “no” when asked if he planned to intervene.

 “Because it’s collective bargaining, I don’t believe in Taft-Hartley,” Biden said.